TCLee-tech/Java-Springboot-Gemini/README.md

 ![gemini pro output 3](https://github.com/TCLee-tech/Java-Springboot-Gemini/blob/8c582aa48c370fa51f28fcacb67d220b1e09eb0c/GeminiOutput3.jpg)

 There are many interesting use cases: For example, you can call the APIs of an e-commerce retailer or a supermarket to get a list of matching ingredients.
 You can call your "smart" fridge to check if you have any of the ingredients at home.
-With a few more turns, you can feed the model with your current date, location and bank/card details, scheduling payment and delivery.
+With a few more turns, you can feed the model with a delivery date and address.

 [![robotic kitchen](https://i.ibb.co/6WcJ5nx/robotic-kitchen.jpg)](https://youtu.be/6QWp605qaf4?si=V5sHdPmhEjdw346p)